Billymcokello24/Employee-attrition/README.md

 Feel free to explore the detailed analysis in the provided notebooks and delve into the insights obtained from this study.

-For any inquiries or feedback, please contact [Your Name] at [Your Email].
+For any inquiries or feedback, please contact me at billyochiengokello@gmail.com

 Happy exploring and analyzing!